shopsys/shopsys/docs/cookbook/adding-a-new-email-template.md

 ## Conclusion

-Now in your database is a new email template and email from this template is sent to the user whenever he resets his password.
+Now, in your database is a new email template, and an email from this template is sent to the user whenever he resets his password.
-This template can be easily changed from the administration
+This template can be easily changed from the administration.